Lustyn/DTK/README.md

 Currently it only shows basic data needed from your encTitleKeys file but you can already download using it.

+## Warning
+We aren't responsible if you use this for piracy.
+Use your own keys with this application.

 ## Requirements
 * **python** - Required for running FunKeyCIA
 * **encTitleKeys** - From your console